morikeli/watchdog-mobile-app/README.md

-# Watchdog (mobile app)
+# Watchdog - mobile app
 Watchdog is a platform to report road accidents and crimes.
 You can view the website platform via this [link](https://watch-dog-website.onrender.com/auth/login/).
-This is the mobile version of the platform.
+This is the mobile application for the platform.

 ## Demo
 1. Onboarding screen